 The doctoral dissertation in the field of Applied Physics will be examined at the Faculty of Science and Forestry, Kuopio Campus and online.

 What is the topic of your doctoral research?
+Why is it important to study the topic?

 What are the key findings or observations of your doctoral research?